LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 int obtain_value2 = getAnotherValue();
 char* first = some_string;
 char* second = some_string + 1;
+int i = 1;
+int j = 1;
 ```

 one line if statements would be like
+I didn't include curly brackets as what ever coding style is chosen would determine it.
 ```
 if( x < 5 )
     flag = 1
 ```
-I didn't include curly brackets as what ever coding style is chosen would determine it.

 Separating each movement of the code into lines provides more clarity.
 It avoids statements like `int* x,y,z` where only x is actually a pointer and the rest are ints.